bettyblocks/wasm-component-examples/rust/nth-prime-number/README.md

 ## Building

-requires rust with target wasm32-wasip2 installed and the `wkg` tool for fetching the wit dependencies.
+requires rust with target wasm32-wasip2 installed.

 building can be done via: